Need Help?

 I ordered a new solenoid and when it arrived, I installed it as follows: I cut the power to the refrigerator.
 I then pulled off the rubber boot (and it's plastic frame) that covers the water switch.
 Then I removed the bezel that covers the front of the ice maker controls by pulling it straight out.
 Then I removed the four screws found on the assembly under the bezel.
 After pulling the assembly forward a bit, I detached the multi-wire connector attached to it and put the assembly aside....
 Read more

-This screw fastens appliance panels, brackets, and trim so parts stay secure and aligned.
-Replace a missing, stripped, or rusty screw to stop rattles and restore a tight, factory fit.
+Mounting screw fastens panels, brackets, and trim in refrigerators, dishwashers, and ranges.
+Replace missing, stripped, or rusty screws to secure parts.

 I cleaned the coils as best as I could with a special brush and replaced the seized up fan motor.
 Read more